Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Interior regularity estimates

 there exists a weak solution $v \in \W^{1,2}(Q_{4,\beta})$ of \eqref{v-Qr-sol} in $Q_{4,\beta}$ such that

 In addition, there exist constants $N = N(n, \nu, M_0)>0$ and $\theta = \theta(n, M_0) \in (0,1)$ such that

-\end{lemma} \begin{proof} Observe that it is sufficient to prove the lemma with $\bar{\delta} \in (0, \tilde \delta]$ where $\tilde \delta = \tilde \delta(n, \nu, M_0)>0$ is the number defined in Lemma \ref{boundedness-u-sol}.
-In addition, by applying the dilation in the time variable as in \eqref{scale-1}, and replacing $u$,\, $\beta$,\, $\bA$, and $F$ with their corresponding ones, we may assume without loss of generality that
+\end{lemma} \begin{proof} Observe that it suffices to prove the lemma with some $\bar{\delta} \in (0, \tilde \delta]$, where $\tilde \delta = \tilde \delta(n, \nu, M_0)>0$ is the constant defined in Lemma \ref{boundedness-u-sol}.
+In addition, by applying the time dilation as in \eqref{scale-2}, and replacing $u$, $\beta$, $\bA$, and $F$ with their rescaled ones, we may assume without loss of generality that

-Observe that in this setting, $Q_{4,\beta} =Q_4$, the standard un-weighted parabolic cylinder.
+Here, it is worth noting that this procedure is admissible as the conditions in the lemma are invariant under the time dilation \eqref{scale-2}.

 We begin by proving \eqref{L-2-w-small} via a contradiction argument.
 Assume that the assertion \eqref{L-2-w-small} is not true, then there would be $\epsilon_0>0$, a sequence of weights $\{\beta_k\}_k$ satisfying \eqref{beta-cond} for each $k\in \N$, i.e.,

 a sequence of coefficient matrices $\{\bA_k\}_k$ satisfying \eqref{ellip-cond} in $Q_{4}$, and a sequence $\{F_k\}_k \subset L^2(Q_4)^n$ such that

 Moreover, there exists a sequence $\{u_k\}_k \subset \W^{1,2}(Q_4, \beta_k)$ satisfying